yanis7774/talk-llama-fast/README.md

 - wav2lip video is played on the same device as the host.
 Currently it can't be run on a remote server like google colab.
 Mobile phones are also not supported ATM.
 - wav2lip can be used with original SillyTavern (just xtts+wav2lip, no speech-to-text, no voice interruption).
 No extra extensions required, just follow installation process.
 - VRAM usage: mistral-7B-q5_0 + whisper-medium-q5_0.bin: 7.5 GB, xtts: 2.7 GB, wav2lip: 0.8 GB = Total of 11.0 GB.
 If you have just 8 GB: use smaller quant of llama!; try using --lowvram with xtts or even start xtts on cpu instead of gpu (`-d=cpu` but it is slow).
 Try to turn off streaming in xtts: set streaming chunk size as a single number in xtts_wav2lip.bat (--wav-chunk-sizes 9999).
 It will be slower, but less overhead for multiple small requests.
+- to use with speakers (not headphones):
+1. You can turn off the interruption of bot speech by noise `--vad_start_thold 0`.
+2. Optional: there is a command for “awakening” `--wake-command "Anna,"` (a comma after the name is required).
+Now, only those phrases that begin with the name "Anna" will go into the chat on your behalf.
+This will partially help when working with speakers or in a noisy room.

 ## Languages
 Whisper STT supported languages: Afrikaans, Arabic, Armenian, Azerbaijani, Belarusian, Bosnian, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, Galician, German, Greek, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Kannada, Kazakh, Korean, Latvian, Lithuanian, Macedonian, Malay, Marathi, Maori, Nepali, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swahili, Swedish, Tagalog, Tamil, Thai, Turkish, Ukrainian, Urdu, Vietnamese, and Welsh.